alexandrastna/AI-for-ESG/README.md

 - **Sustainability reports** were the most biased source: scores built **without** these documents aligned better with controversies and external checks.
 This points to ESG-branded reports being particularly prone to **self-promotion and narrative control**.
 - As long as ESG assessment relies on **unstructured, voluntary, and unverified corporate communication**, the results will reflect **what companies want to say**, not what they actually do.

 ⚠️ Temporal scope (expanded).
-Most of the corpus (2021–2023, validated on 2022) predates full enforcement of Switzerland’s newer sustainability rules.
-The non-financial reporting provisions (CO art.
-964a–964c) entered into force in 2022 (applicable from FY 2023, first reports published in 2024) [^deloitte] [^homburger].
-The Ordinance on Climate Disclosures has applied since 1 Jan 2024 [^admin].
-Under current Swiss law, the non-financial report is not subject to mandatory external assurance (though some issuers voluntarily obtain limited assurance on selected indicators) [^deloitte].
-These timing and assurance features likely contributed to the more marketing-driven narratives observed in this study.
+Most of the corpus (2021–2023, validated on 2022) predates the full enforcement of Switzerland’s newer sustainability rules.
+Since FY 2023, large Swiss public companies, banks and insurers (≥500 employees, ≥20m CHF assets or ≥40m CHF turnover) must publish a non-financial report under CO art.
+964a–964c, covering environment, social issues, human rights and anti-corruption [^pwc].
+They are also subject to due diligence obligations on supply chains (e.g. child labour, conflict minerals), with compliance subject to external audit [^pwc].
+From 2024, the Ordinance on Climate Disclosures further requires climate-related reporting aligned with TCFD and based on the principle of double materiality [^admin].

+However, Swiss law does not currently mandate an audit of the non-financial report as a whole: assurance is only compulsory for supply chain due diligence, while some issuers voluntarily obtain limited assurance on selected ESG indicators [^six].
+Compared to the EU’s CSRD/ESRS framework, Swiss rules therefore remain narrower in scope and less prescriptive.

+Because the corpus predates these newer rules, the prevalence of marketing-driven narratives in the 2021–2023 reports is unsurprising.
+That said, even under the current Swiss regime, **greenwashing risks remain**, since disclosure requirements are lighter and external assurance is limited.
+It will be valuable to examine whether stricter, standardized, and externally assured reporting reduces such practices in future studies.

 👉 Future research should revisit these methods once **mandatory, standardized, and externally assured reports** become available, to compare whether the prevalence of greenwashing and narrative-driven disclosure decreases under stricter legal frameworks.

-[^deloitte]: Deloitte (2024), *Swiss ESG reporting obligations: Implementation of art.
-964a–964c CO*, [link](https://www2.deloitte.com/ch/en/pages/audit/articles/swiss-esg-reporting-obligations.html).
-[^homburger]: Homburger (2022), *New ESG reporting obligations under Swiss law*, [link](https://www.homburger.ch/en/insights/new-esg-reporting-obligations-under-swiss-law).
+[^pwc]: PwC (2024), *Swiss sustainability reporting requirements*, [link](https://www.pwc.ch/en/insights/sustainability/swiss-sustainability-reporting-requirements.html).
-[^admin]: Swiss Federal Council (2022), *Ordinance on Climate Disclosures based on the TCFD Recommendations*, [news.admin.ch](https://www.admin.ch/gov/en/start/documentation/media-releases.msg-id-86906.html).
+[^admin]: Swiss Federal Council (2022), *Ordonnance relative au rapport sur les questions climatiques*, [admin.ch](https://www.fedlex.admin.ch/eli/cc/2022/747/fr).
+[^six]: SIX Handbook (2025), *Transparency on Non-Financial Matters Pursuant to Art.
+964a–c Code of Obligations*, [six.ch](https://handbooks.six-group.com/en/sustainability/schweizer-recht-vertiefung-der-art-964a-l-or/transparenz-ueber-nichtfinanzielle-belange-gemaess-art-964a-c-or).